wp-cli/restful/bin/readme-stubs/using.md

    or: wp rest video <command>

 # The `--ssh=<host>` global parameter proxies command execution to a remote WordPress install.
+# Because runcommand has a completely custom data model, you can only interact with commands, excerpts, and sparks.
 $ wp --ssh=runcommand.io rest
 usage: wp rest command <command>
    or: wp rest excerpt <command>